Udayani-v/Login-Application/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Run the application
+Prerequisities
+  Node - version 8 and above installed
+  Angular 6 cli installed - Run `npm install -g @angular/cli@6.0.0`

+Clone the repository
+Run `npm install` to install the dependencies.
+Run `npm start` to start the application.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.